Time-dependent black hole lensing from ringdown quasinormal mode: Derivation of the master Born kernel

 where we used the background geodesic equation and \(\dot p_{0\mu}=0\).
 With our asymptotic conditions \(\xi^\mu=\mathcal{O}(1/r)\), Eq. \eqref{B.15} reproduces the gauge-independence statement in Eq \eqref{15}: \(\delta_\xi \alpha_A=0+\mathcal{O}(\varepsilon/r_o)\).
 Thus, the kernel Eq. \eqref{B.11} produces gauge-safe screen observables at first order, provided the observer tetrad is fixed by Eq. \eqref{9}.

-\emph{Far-zone reduction and the (1/b) law:} Insert the large-\(r\) asymptotics \(A.12\) into \(B.11\), parametrize the background ray by a straight line with longitudinal coordinate \(z\) as in Eq. \eqref{24}, and note that \(p_0^{\hat{0}}(\lambda_o)=E\) to leading order.
+In the far-zone reduction implies the \(1/b\) law.
+Insert the large-\(r\) asymptotics \(A.12\) into \(B.11\), parametrize the background ray by a straight line with longitudinal coordinate \(z\) as in Eq. \eqref{24}, and note that \(p_0^{\hat{0}}(\lambda_o)=E\) to leading order.
 One finds

 with \(c_A\) and \(\mathcal{F}_A\) defined in Eqs. \eqref{25}-\eqref{26}.
 This reproduces the weak-field Born expansion used in Sec. \ref{subsec3.2} and provides the link between the kernel normalization and the centroid wobble of Eq. \eqref{30}.